t-neumann/slamdunk/doc/source/Alleyoop.rst

 Mapped                         Number of mapped reads.
 Deduplicated                   Number of deduplicated reads.
 Filtered                       Number of retained reads after filtering.
+Counted                         Number of counted reads within UTRs **(optional: only if tcount file directory was supplied)**.
 Annotation                     Annotation used for filtering.
 ============================   ===========================================================================================================

+An example PCA plot is coming soon!

 Parameters
 ^^^^^^^^^^